Home » All Posts » Job Costing – 5 Reasons Construction Businesses Need to Use It

 • Who should be congratulated (or rewarded)?

-Owners and project managers use job costing reports to start to dig into what did NOT go well, e.g.:
+Owners and project managers use job reports to start to dig into what did NOT go well, e.g.:

 • What processes did NOT go as anticipated?
 What do we need to change in the future?